 How to Become a Police Officer in Tulsa

-Once known as the “Oil Capital of the World,” Tulsa, Oklahoma now boasts a diverse economic base, a population of nearly 400,000, and an enviable unemployment rate of 4%.1 Tulsa is the second-largest city in the state and is often referred to as the hub of arts and culture for Oklahoma.
-Residents can also enjoy recreation and scenery in the nearby Ozark Mountains and on the Arkansas River.
-For those hoping to join the dedicated Tulsa Police Department patrolling and protecting the city, the application process is outlined below.
+Tulsa, Oklahoma boasts a diverse economic base and a population of over 400,000.1 Tulsa is the second-largest city in the state and is often referred to as the hub of arts and culture for Oklahoma.
+However, the city has higher than average crime rates, at 588.9 violent crimes and 3,622.3 property crimes per 100,000 residents.2 To combat these and other crimes, the Tulsa Police Department (TPD) employs 734 sworn officers and 169 non-sworn staff.3 For those hoping to join the dedicated Tulsa Police Department patrolling and protecting the city, the application process is outlined below.

 Tulsa Police Officer Requirements

 The first step in applying for a position with the TPD is to fill out an extensive, online background information questionnaire.
-If the questionnaire demonstrates a candidate meets the minimum requirements, he or she may then take the written and physical fitness tests as invited by the TPD recruiting staff.
+If the questionnaire demonstrates that a candidate meets the minimum requirements, he or she may then be invited to take the written and physical fitness tests.
 Those who pass the tests may then be interviewed and offered conditional employment.
 New recruits must pass medical and psychological screenings and basic training before becoming sworn officers.

 Tulsa Police Department Information

-The TPD serves a large city with 800 sworn officers as well as many civilian employees.2 The Department was first founded in 1905 and today consists of patrol officers as well as police working in specialty units including a motorcycle squad, K-9 unit, air patrol, and dive team.
-The men and women of the TPD are not just devoted to their duties; they are also stylish.
-The Department won the Best Dressed Law Enforcement Agency honor in 2006.
+The TPD serves a large city and consists of patrol officers as well as police working in specialty units including a motorcycle squad, K-9 unit, air patrol, and dive team.
+New officers typically become eligible to test or apply for special assignments after earning experience in patrol.